knopkem/dicomweb-proxy/README.md

 A proxy to translate between dicomweb and traditional dicom dimse services

 ## Description
-* A nodejs tool to easily connect a DICOMWEB capable DICOM viewer to a legacy PACS that only knows DIMSE services.
+* A nodejs tool to easily connect a DICOMWEB capable DICOM viewer to one or more legacy PACS that only know DIMSE services.
-Comes with preinstalled OHIF DICOM Web Viewer (version 4.9.21).
+Comes with preinstalled [OHIF DICOM Web Viewer](https://github.com/OHIF/Viewers) (version 4.9.21).

 ## What is it for?

-* if you want to view image data from a legacy PACS that does not understand DICOMWEB nor comes with a web-viewer
+* if you want to view image data from one or more legacy PACS that does not understand DICOMWEB nor come with a web-viewer

 ## How does it work?

-* the app should be installed within the hospital intranet and configured to connect via DIMSE networking to a PACS
+* the app should be installed within the hospital intranet and configured to connect via DIMSE networking to on or more PACS
-* it hosts a default DICOMweb viewer (ohif) which can be replaced
+* it hosts a default DICOMweb viewer (OHIF) which can be replaced
 * the webserver exposes the default QIDO and WADOURI API needed for the viewer
-* optionally: you can connect to a DICOMWEB-WEBSOCKET-BRIDGE and expose the data to the public (handle with care!)
+* optionally: you can connect to a [DICOMWEB-WEBSOCKET-BRIDGE](https://github.com/knopkem/dicomweb-websocket-bridge) and expose the data to the public (handle with care!)

 ## Prerequisite